 Data Types

-A data type defines the kind of data a variable can hold, such as numeric values, alphabetic characters, or alphanumeric strings.
-It specifies the nature of the data (e.g., numbers or letters), its format (e.g., decimal places or date format), and the operations that can be performed on it.
-Data types are coded using the PICTURE (PIC) clause in the data description entry.
+• It specifies the nature of the data (e.g., numbers or letters), its format (e.g., decimal places or positions), and the operations performed on it.

-There are five data types in COBOL and those are -
+There are five data types in COBOL, and those are -

 • Alphabetic